groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-extraction/extract-pages-groupdocs-merger-java/_index.md

 ### License Acquisition
 Start with a free trial to explore features.
 If the library meets your needs, purchase a license or request a temporary one for extended evaluation.

+`Merger` is the primary class used to load and manipulate documents.
 After adding the dependency and obtaining a license, create a `Merger` instance pointing to your source document:

 ```java